-The School of Electrical Engineering has four departments and two separate units.
+The School of Electrical Engineering has four departments and one separate unit.

 The Department of Communications and Networking (Comnet), is the largest unit in Finland in its research area.